Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 ## Limitations

-This specification and the reader available in VTK currently only supports ImageData, UnstructuredGrid, PolyData, Overlapping AMR, MultiBlockDataSet and Partitioned DataSet Collection.
+This specification and the reader available in VTK currently only supports `ImageData`, `UnstructuredGrid`, `PolyData`, `Overlapping AMR`, `MultiBlockDataSet` and `Partitioned DataSet Collection`.
 Other dataset types may be added later depending on interest and funding.

 Unlike XML formats, VTKHDF does not support field names containing `/` and `.` characters, because of a limitation in the HDF5 format specification.